Sage/streamline-streams/lib/api.md

   Skips the first `count` entries of the stream.
   Returns another stream on which other operations may be chained.
 * `result = stream.join(others, fn, thisObj)`
   Joins `stream` with one or more other streams.
+  Returns a `StreamGroup` on which other operations can be chained.
+* `group = stream.fork(consumers)`
+  Forks the steam and passes the values to a set of consumers, as if each consumer had its own copy of the stream as input.
+  `consumers` is an array of functions with the following signature: `stream = consumer(source)` Returns a `StreamGroup` on which other operations can be chained.
+* `group = stream.parallelize(count, consumer)`
+  Parallelizes by distributing the values to a set of  `count` identical consumers.
+  `count` is the number of consumers that will be created.
+  `consumer` is a function with the following signature: `stream = consumer(source)`
+  Returns a `StreamGroup` on which other operations can be chained.
-  `others` may be a single stream or an array of streams.
+  Note: transformed entries may be delivered out of order.
+## StreamGroup API
+* `stream = group.dequeue()`
+  Dequeues values in the order in which they are delivered by the streams.
+  Returns a stream on which other operations may be chained.
+* `stream = group.rr()`
+  Dequeues values in round robin fashion.
+  Returns a stream on which other operations may be chained.
+* `stream = group.combine(fn, thisObj)`
+  Combines the values read from the streams to produce a single value.
   `fn` is called as `fn(_, values)` where `values` is the set of values produced by all the streams that are still active.
   `fn` returns the value which will be read from the joined stream. `fn` _must_ also reset to `undefined` the `values` entries that it has consumed.
 The next `read(_)` on the joined stream will fetch these values.
   Note that the length of the `values` array will decrease every time an input stream is exhausted.
-  Returns another stream on which other operations may be chained.
+  Returns a stream on which other operations may be chained.